 San Antonio Audubon Society

-Established in 1954, San Antonio Audubon Society is dedicated to conservation and birding.
-The group meets at 7 PM on the first Thursday of each month and features a guest speaker's presentation.
-Birdwatching field trips are scheduled throughout each month and everyone is welcome.
+Established in 1954, San Antonio Audubon Society is a local club dedicated to conservation and birding.
+The group currently meets online at 7 PM on the first Thursday of each month and features a guest speaker's presentation.
+Birdwatching field trips can be found on the website.

 The Sierra Club is America's oldest, largest, and most influential grassroots environmental organization.
 The local chapter meets the third Tuesday of the month and meetings are free and open to the public.
 A schedule of outdoor activities and special events is posted on their Meetup page.

 The Native Plant Society of San Antonio's mission is to unite volunteers in protecting our state’s native plant heritage and preserve it for future generations.
-Their general meetings with speaker presentations are held on the last Tuesday of the month.
+Their online meetings with speaker presentations are held on the fourth Tuesday of the month except for August, November and December.
 The group also sponsors a native plant sale and schedules walks and other events that focus on native plants.